-(iii) Budget Right-sizing Exercise
+(iv) Budget Right-sizing Exercise

-Throughout each year officers undertake a series of budget right-sizing exercises to identify any in-year budget variances and any future budget adjustments that might be made.
-The exercise includes an analysis of variances which have occurred over the last 3 financial years in order to identify structural trends in income and expenditure levels.
+Throughout each year officers undertake a series of budget right-sizing exercises to identify any in-year budget variances and any future budget adjustments that might be appropriate.
+The exercise includes an analysis of underspends which have occurred over the last 3 financial years in order to identify structural variances and trends in income and expenditure levels.
 This has become part of the annual budget process.
-As a result a number of budget adjustments are included within Appendix Ci of this report under the heading 'Budget Rightsizing'.
-The efficiencies and savings captured by the right-sizing exercise are a combination of one year only and recurring savings.
-It is anticipated that in future years the level of efficiencies and savings that are achievable through the right-sizing exercise may be more limited.
+As a result, a number of budget adjustments are included within Appendix C of this report under the heading 'Budget Rightsizing'.
+The efficiencies and savings captured by the right-sizing exercise are a combination of one-year-only and recurring savings.
+It is anticipated that in future years the level of efficiencies and savings that are achievable through the right-sizing exercise will be more limited.

-(iv) Capital Outturn Position 2019/20
+(v) Capital Outturn Position 2020/21

-The latest approved expenditure budget in the capital programme for 2019/20 was £14.299m.
-After adjusting for slippage of £2.131m, the overall outturn position for 2019/20 was an in-year favourable variance of £0.002m against the latest updated estimate.
+The latest approved expenditure budget in the capital programme for 2020/21 was £6.505m.
+After adjusting for slippage of £1.546m, the overall outturn position for 2020/21 was an in-year favourable variance of £0.066m against the latest updated estimate.
+The capital programme has been updated to reflect scheme re-phasing approved as part of the outturn report.

-(v) General Fund Revenue Budget Monitoring 2020/21
+(vi) General Fund Revenue Budget Monitoring 2021/22

-Revenue budget monitoring reports for the period to 30th September 2020 have been presented to each of the Programme Committees during the November cycle of meetings respectively.
+Revenue budget monitoring reports for the period to 30th November 2021 have been presented to each of the Programme Committees during the January 2022 cycle of meetings.
 These reports identified a number of budget areas for further consideration.
-As a result, a number of changes have already been included in this latest forecast.
-These include revised fee income estimates and updated employee cost assumptions.
-Due to the additional resource demands arising from the response to the Covid-19 pandemic, in particular the processing of grants to support businesses that have either been required to close for certain periods during the year, or that have been severely impacted by the restrictions, a reduced level of budget monitoring has been carried out during 2020/21.
-This may contribute to there being more significant year-end outturn variances against revised budgets for 2020/21 than is ordinarily the case.
+As a result, a number of changes have already been included in this latest forecast update report.
+These include revised fee income estimates and the latest estimate of employee costs.

-Section 8: THE GENERAL FUND REVENUE FORECAST & NEW FORECAST CHANGES, INCLUDING THE LOCAL GOVERNMENT FINANCE SETTLEMENT 2021/22
+Section 8: THE GENERAL FUND REVENUE FORECAST & NEW FORECAST CHANGES, INCLUDING THE LOCAL GOVERNMENT FINANCE SETTLEMENT 2022/23

-Appendix A sets out the original base budget that was agreed at Budget Council in March 2020.
-In rolling forward the forecast the general assumptions that are included in the base budget are set out in Appendix B, with details of the changes since the last approved budget was set being detailed in Appendices Ci and Cii.
-Explanations in support of these budget changes are set out in Appendix D. A summary of the impact of these changes, including the proposals of the Budget Working Group, and the updated summary forecast position for the Council, is set out in Appendix E.
+Appendix A sets out the original base budget that was agreed at Budget Council in March 2021.
+In rolling forward the forecast the general assumptions that are included in the base budget are set out in Appendix B, with details of the changes since the last approved budget was set being detailed in Appendix C. Explanations in support of these budget changes are set out in Appendix D. A summary of the impact of these changes, including the proposals of the Budget Working Group, and the updated summary forecast position for the Council, is set out in Appendix E.